-Acknowledgements.
+370 Acknowledgements.
 We thank Aaron Himmler for help with the experiments and Gian-Marco Camenisch for help with sample preparation.
 We thank the anonymous referees for valuable feedback that improved the paper.

-Financial support.
-This research has been supported by the Schweizerischer Nationalfonds zur Förderung der Wissenschaftlichen Forschung (grant no. 200020_188988) and Horizon 2020 (FETFLAG MetaboliQs grant).
+ME acknowledges support by the Schweizerischer Nationalfonds zur Förderung der Wissenschaftlichen Forschung (grant no. 200020_188988).
+Financial support of the Horizon 2020 FETFLAG MetaboliQs grant is gratefully acknowledged.